Have you ever marveled at the power of a well-crafted establishing shot when watching a movie?

 Film composition is a technique to construct an image or scene that strategically places elements within a camera frame.
 The use of color and the application of light and shadow are examples.
 In other words, what we see is just as important as what we don’t.

-Different types of shots, such as wide shots, aerial shots, and close-up shots, can be employed to create intriguing composition and framing and establish time, location, and other key information.
+Different types of establishing scenes, such as wide shots, aerial shots, and close-up shots, can be employed to create intriguing composition and framing and establish time, location, and other key information.

 Lighting and Color